hsutter/cppfront/docs/cpp2/common.md

 Postfix notation lets the code read fluidly left-to-right, in the same order in which the operators will be applied, and lets declaration syntax be consistent with usage syntax.
 For more details, see [Design note: Postfix operators](https://github.com/hsutter/cppfront/wiki/Design-note%3A-Postfix-operators).

 > Note: The function call syntax `f(x)` calls a namespace-scope function, or a function object, named `f`.
 The function call syntax `x.f()` is a unified function call syntax (aka UFCS) that calls a type-scope function in the type of `x` if available, otherwise calls the same as `f(x)`.
+The function call syntax `x..f()` calls a type-scope function only.
 For details, see [Design note: UFCS](https://github.com/hsutter/cppfront/wiki/Design-note%3A-UFCS).

 | Unary operator | Cpp2 example | Cpp1 equivalent |
 |---|---|---|